Table of contents

 Given a set of models for facts that the student has learned, you can ask Ebisu to predict each fact’s recall probability by passing in its model and the currently elapsed time since that fact was last reviewed or quizzed via

-This function efficiently calculates the mean of the histogram of recall probabilities in the interactive demo above (it uses math, not histograms!).
-Below you can see what this function would return for different models.
+This function efficiently calculates the mean of the histogram of recall probabilities in the interactive demo above (but it uses math, not histograms!).
+It's a bit faster if you let the third argument be

 Update a recall probability model given a quiz result: